 December In The San Bernardino Mountains

-The Christmas holiday takes place in late December, which is a time of year when I always sped time in the San Bernardino Mountains.
+The Christmas holiday takes place in late December, which is a time of year when I always spend time in the San Bernardino Mountains.
 I grew up in this mountain range, and I like to visit every few months.
 Here are some photographs I took during my recent trip to the woodland region, which is surrounded by deserts and inland coastal valleys.

 This video features one of the beautiful sunsets that can be seen up in the San Bernardino Mountains.